What is Fiber Optic Sensing?

-Fiber optic sensing uses the physical properties of light as it travels along a fiber to detect changes in temperature, strain, and other parameters.
-Fiber optic sensing utilizes the fiber as the sensor to create thousands of continuous sensor points along the fiber.
-This is called distributed fiber optic sensing using a distributed fiber optic sensor.
+Fiber optic sensing uses the physical properties of light as it travels along a fiber to detect changes in temperature, strain, vibration (acoustics) and other parameters.
+Fiber optic sensing utilizes the fiber as the sensor to create thousands of continuous sensing points along the fiber.
+This is called distributed fiber optic sensing where the fiber itself acts as a distributed fiber optic sensor.

 The devices measuring the fiber itself are generally called interrogators.
-The purpose is to use a standard or specific fiber for measuring the temperature and strain along it using Raman and Brillouin Distributed Fiber Optic Sensor techniques.
+The purpose is to use a standard or specific fiber for measuring the temperature, strain or vibration along it using Raman, Brillouin or Coherent Rayleigh backscattering Distributed Fiber Optic Sensing techniques.

 For instance, by using fiber sensing interrogator, one can:

-• Detect and locate any hot spot along your power cable.
+- Detect and locate any hot spot along a power cable.

-• Detect and locate any excessive strain on your optical cable and react before the break.
+- Detect and locate any excessive strain on an optical telecom cable and react before it breaks.

 Below are examples of fiber sensing applications: